Identifying Opportunity in the Recovery Cycle

 Condominium development offers differentiated returns

-While multifamily rental properties dominate industry discussion, condominium development in New England presents a distinct risk-return profile worth considering.
-The region’s high home prices and limited supply create natural demand for well-located condo developments, particularly in urban and transit-accessible locations.
+While multifamily rental properties lead the industry discussion, condominium development in New England presents a distinct risk-return profile worth considering.
+The region’s high home prices and limited supply create natural demand for well-located condo developments, particularly in urban and transit-accessible locations

 Cycle positioning and forward outlook

-Understanding current cycle positioning is crucial for optimal capital deployment.
+Understanding current cycle positioning is crucial for efficient capital allocation.
 All indicators suggest we’re in early recovery, historically one of the most attractive periods for real estate investment, as assets price for pessimism while fundamentals begin improving.

 Several factors will shape the New England residential development market through 2025.